-"(II) Botswana; and "(III) Namibia.".
+"(II) Botswana; and

+"(IÍI) Namibia."

 (4) Paragraph (4)(B) is amended by striking "18.5" and inserting "21.5".

-(5) Section 112(b) of such Act is further amended by adding
+(5) Section 112(b) of such Act is further

-at the end the following new paragraph:
+(5) Section 112(b) of such Act is further amended by adding at the end the following new paragraph:

-"(7) APPAREL ARTICLES ASSEMBLED IN ONE OR MORE BENE-FICIARY SUB-SAHARAN AFRICAN COUNTRIES FROM UNITED STATES AND BENEFICIARY SUB-SAHARAN AFRICAN COUNTRY COMPO-NENTS.-Apparel articles sewn or otherwise assembled in one or more beneficiary sub-Saharan African countries with thread formed in the United States from components cut in the United States and one or more beneficiary sub-Saharan African countries from fabric wholly formed in the United States from yarns wholly formed in the United States, or from components knit-to-shape in the United States and one or more beneficiary sub-Saharan African countries from yarns wholly formed in the United States, or both (including fabrics not formed from yarns, if such fabrics are classifiable under heading 5602 or 5603 of the Harmonized Tariff Schedule of the United States).".
+"(7) APPAREL ARTICLES ASSEMBLED IN ONE OR MORE BENEFICIARY SUB-SAHARAN AFRICAN COUNTRIES FROM UNITED STATES AND BENEFICIARY SUB-SAHARAN AFRICAN COUNTRY COMPONENTS.-Apparel articles sewn or otherwise assembled in one or more beneficiary sub-Saharan African countries with thread formed in the United States from components cut in the United States from components cut in the United States from components cut with the United States from countries from fabric wholly formed in the

+United States from yarns wholly formed in the United States, or from components knit-to-shape in the United States and one or more beneficiary sub-Saharan African countries from yarns wholly formed in the United States, or both (including fabrics not formed from yarns, if such fabrics are classifiable under heading 5602 or 5603 of the Harmonized Tariff Schedule of the United States)."
-(b) INCREASE IN LIMITATION ON CERTAIN BENEFITS.-The applicable percentage under clause (ii) of section 112(b)(3)(A) of the African Growth and Opportunity Act (19 U.S.C.
-3721(b)(3)(A)) shall be increased-

-(1) by 2.17 percent for the 1-year period beginning on

-October 1, 2002, and
+- (b) INCREASE IN LIMITATION ON CERTAIN BENE-FITS.-The applicable percentage under clause (ii) of section 112(b)(3)(A) of the African Growth and Opportunity Act (19 U.S.C.
+3721(b)(3)(A)) shall be increased- - (1) by 2.17 percent for the 1-year period beginning on October 1, 2002, and - (2) by equal increments in each succeeding 1-year period provided for in such clause, so that for the 1-year period beginning October 1, 2007, the applicable percentage is increased by 3.5 percent.

-(2) by equal increments in each succeeding 1-year period provided for in such clause, so that for the 1-year period beginning October 1, 2007, the applicable percentage is increased by 3.5 percent, except that such increase shall not apply with respect to articles eligible under subparagraph (B) of section 112(b)(3) of that Act.
+except that such increase shall not apply with respect to articles eligible under subparagraph (B) of section 112(b)(3) of that Act.